McGill and Partners and AEGIS London form strategic digital partnership

 McGill and Partners strengthens its Bermuda leadership with two appointments

-McGill and Partners has appointed Julia Henderson as Partner and CEO of its Bermuda business, subject to required approvals.
-George Cantlay, who currently works in the firm’s global treaty reinsurance team in London, will take on the additional position of President of the Bermuda business.
+We’re pleased to announce the appointment of Julia Henderson as Partner and CEO of our Bermuda business, subject to required approvals.
+George Cantlay, who currently works in our global treaty reinsurance team in London, will take on the additional position of President of the Bermuda business.

-Julia will play a key role in driving the growth of McGill and Partners’ reinsurance business.
-Her extensive experience in both traditional reinsurance and Insurance-Linked Securities (ILS) will strengthen the firm’s strategic focus on delivering innovative, efficient, and regulatory-compliant risk transfer solutions.
+Julia will play a key role in driving the growth of our reinsurance business.
+Her extensive experience in both traditional reinsurance and Insurance-Linked Securities (ILS) will strengthen our strategic focus on delivering innovative, efficient, and regulatory-compliant risk transfer solutions.

 Julia brings over 20 years of experience in Casualty, Specialty, and Property Reinsurance, highlighting her strong track record in operational and strategic excellence.
 As President, George will oversee the production and placement of reinsurance, working across multiple lines of business.

-The two leadership roles reflect McGill and Partners’ continued investment in the Bermuda reinsurance market and the firm’s strategic focus on strengthening business and leadership in the region.
+The two leadership roles reflect our firm’s continued investment in the Bermuda reinsurance market and our strategic focus on strengthening business and leadership in the region.

 Steve McGill, Founder and CEO of McGill and Partners, said: “I’m delighted to welcome Julia to McGill and Partners, joining the Bermuda team alongside George as he takes on his new position.
 These appointments will continue to strengthen our ability to serve clients with the precision, agility and insight they’ve come to expect – positioning us at the forefront of specialty reinsurance broking.”